CreativeInquiry/TeenieHarrisProject/data_documentation/README.md

 ---
 ### Depth

-*An archive of .PNG images representing the estimated "depth" of the scene in every Teenie Harris image, as estimated by [FCRN Depth Prediction](https://github.com/iro-cp/FCRN-DepthPrediction) ("Deeper Depth Prediction with Fully Convolutional Residual Networks").*
+*An archive of .PNG images representing the estimated "depth" of the scene in every Teenie Harris image, as estimated by [FCRN Depth Prediction](https://github.com/iro-cp/FCRN-DepthPrediction) ("Deeper Depth Prediction with Fully Convolutional Residual Networks").
+A similar algorithm (DenseDepth by Ibraheem Alhashim) is also accessibly [provided by RunwayML](https://runwayml.com/).*

 <img src="depth/png320/15974.png" alt="Example FCRN Depth image" height="320"/><br />*Estimated depth map for Image #15974.*